- Fatty liver disease is the build-up of too much fat in the liver.

 If you have ongoing symptoms and concerns talk to your doctor about them.

 If fatty liver disease progresses to cirrhosis, more severe symptoms can develop.
-These include yellowing of the skin and whites of the eyes (jaundice), abdominal swelling and an enlarged spleen.
+These include yellowing of the skin and whites of the eyes (jaundice), body swelling and an enlarged spleen.

 Diagnosis